 There is no transaction fee for undertaking a Qantas Family Transfer online.
 However, you can opt to transfer Qantas points via the Frequent Flyer Service Centre at a fee.
 You’ll need to contact the Frequent Flyer Service Centre on 13 11 31 to complete the transfer.
 Note that there is a $35 Award Assistance fee for transfers made through the Frequent Flyer Service Centre.
 To avoid this fee, always transfer points online.

 How long do Qantas Family Transfer points take to post in my account?

 The Qantas website states that points are deducted and transferred immediately.
 Speaking from personal experience, I generally find that Qantas family transfer points show up in the recipient’s account within 5 to 10 minutes.

 Will a Family Transfer stop Qantas points from expiring?

 Sadly, no. If you’re looking at the Qantas Family Transfer option as a way to extend your points validity or the validity of points in the nominated family member’s account, you’re out of luck.

-Qantas Family Transfers are not classified as eligible activity to stop your Qantas Points from expiring.
+Qantas Family Transfers are not classified as an eligible activity to stop your Qantas Points from expiring.
 Points that are transferred to a family member will be subject to the points expiry date that currently applies to the receiving family member’s Qantas Frequent Flyer account.

 Let’s say, for example, that you transfer points to your son’s account in early January. at the time of the transfer, your son’s account has not had any qualifying activity for 17 months.
-In this scenario, all points, including those that were transferred in early January, would expire the next month.
+In this scenario, all points, including those that were transferred in early January, would expire next month.
 Fortunately, there are many ways to stop Qantas points from expiring.